Jesus Left the Building and We Followed

 Thanksgiving Food Baskets

-We team with the Town of Raymond and Christ Chapel to provide between 60-70 Thanksgiving baskets for needy local families.
-Our baskets include a turkey and all the fixins’ as well as additional canned and fresh food.
-The congregation donates needed items throughout the month, culminating in an inspiring worship service on Thanksgiving Sunday.
+We partner with the Town of Raymond and Christ Chapel to provide between 60-70 Thanksgiving baskets for needy local families.
+Our baskets include vouchers for a turkey, all the fixins’ for a hearty family thanksgiving meal as well as additional canned and fresh food.
+The congregation donates needed items throughout the month of November, culminating in an inspiring worship service on Thanksgiving Sunday.

-We believe that mission and outreach should be more than writing checks.
-Consequently, we provide opportunities for intentional hands on ministry through mission trips.
+We believe that service and outreach will be far more powerful experiences when it goes beyond simply writing checks.
+Though we support a number of organizations financially, we also enjoy being “the hands of feet of Jesus” through regular mission and service trips.
 Groups from our church have done home repair in Tennessee through F.A.S.T.
-(Faithful Advocates Serving Together) and, more locally, through Maine Seacoast Mission.
-Our youth have also shared worship and lunch with the homeless population of Boston through Ecclesia Ministries’ Common Cathedral.
+(Faithful Advocates Serving Together), and our youth have shared worship and lunch with the homeless population of Boston through Ecclesia Ministries’ Common Cathedral.

 To see more about two of our mission trips, click on these links: